 The Medicare Program ('Medicare') provides access to medical and hospital services for all Australian residents and certain categories of visitors to Australia.
-The Department of Human Services administers Medicare and the payment of Medicare benefits.
+Services Australia administers Medicare and the payment of Medicare benefits.
 The major elements of Medicare are contained in the Health Insurance Act 1973, as amended, and include the following:

 - a.
 Free treatment for public patients in public hospitals. - b.
 The payment of 'benefits', or rebates, for professional services listed in the Medicare Benefits Schedule (MBS).
-In general, the Medicare benefit is 85% of the Schedule fee, otherwise the benefits are - i.
-100% of the Schedule fee for services provided by a general practitioner to non-referred, non-admitted patients;
+The relevant benefit rates are: - i.
+100% of the Schedule fee for services provided by a general practitioner to non-referred, nonadmitted patients, or for general practitioner attendances specified as not being hospital treatments see note below;